NCAR/DART/models/clm/clm_to_dart.rst

  **Mss_bcpho**, **Mss_dst1**).

-In the example below, the execution of ``clm_to_dart`` will overwrite the indeterminate values within the clm restart file with the *missingValue* attribute value to prevent DART from performing an update to that value.
+In the example below, the execution of ``clm_to_dart`` will overwrite the indeterminate values within the clm restart file with the *_FillValue* attribute value to prevent DART from performing an update to that value.

 ::